metakermit/responder-react/{{cookiecutter.project}}/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-You can also deploy on your own using Docker.
+If you prefer to deploy the app on your own server, you can easily start it using Docker:

 ```shell
 docker build -t {{cookiecutter.project}} .